|Positions Available for student mentors > details <

 - Our Introduction to Student Success Seminar gives new students a chance to meet with each other to discuss experiences under the guidance of a counselor.

-- Our Academic Support Services staff offers advocacy, accommodations, and referral to tutoring and other services to help students get the most out of their college experience.
+- Our Academic Student Resources staff offers advocacy, accommodations, and referral to tutoring and other services to help students get the most out of their college experience.

 About Mercer County